Reminders of Him: Production

 In October 2024, Universal Pictures announced an adaptation of Colleen Hoover's novel Reminders of Him was in the works, with Hoover and Lauren Levine writing the script.
+Hoover and Levine are also responsible for the production of the film together with Gina Matthews.
 Later in December of that year, Vanessa Caswill was announced as director.
 In March 2025, Maika Monroe joined the cast.
 In April, Tyriq Withers, Rudy Pankow, Lauren Graham, Nicholas Duvernay, Bradley Whitford, and Lainey Wilson joined the cast.

 Filming

 Principal photography began in Calgary on April 16, 2025, and wrapped on June 12, 2025.

 Post-production

 Tom Howe composed the film's score.

 Release

-Reminders of Him is scheduled to be released in the United States on March 13, 2026.
+Reminders of Him premiered at Los Angeles on March 9, 2026, and was released in the United States on March 13, 2026.
 It was previously scheduled to be released on February 13, 2026 and February 6.

+Reception

+Box office

+In the United States and Canada, Reminders of Him was released alongside Undertone, and was projected to gross $10–15 million from 3,402 theaters in its opening weekend.
+The film made $8 million on its first day, including $1.9 million in Thursday box office previews, which led to an $18 million opening weekend.
+As of May 15, 2026, it has grossed $49 million in the United States and Canada, and $40 million overseas for a worldwide total of $89 million.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on 29 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while 66% surveyed by PostTrak said they would definitely recommend it.

+Eileen Jones of Jacobin wrote that the film had "nothing going on but vague sappy fantasies pumped up to hysterical soap opera levels".